-US stocks rise as Wall Street grows calmer after big swings
+US stocks give back an early rally and drift mostly higher

 Continue Reading Below

-After a slightly lower open, most stocks turned a higher within the first few minutes of trading, and winners outnumbered losers by more than two to one on the New York Stock Exchange.
+After a slightly lower open, stocks recovered within the first few minutes of trading, only to slip and briefly turn lower.
+My mid-afternoon they were edging modestly higher.

-The Nasdaq composite climbed 17 points, or 0.3 percent, to 7,133.
-After outsize moves over the last three days, the S&P 500 is down 5.5 percent from its most recent record high set on January 26.
+After two steep plunges, including its worst loss in six and a half years, followed by gains Tuesday, the S&P 500 is down 5.9 percent from its most recent record high set on January 26.

+Wednesday's swing was significant, but was dwarfed by the lurching moves the market has made over the last few days.
+The Dow plunged 1,175 points Monday, and on a wild day Tuesday, it dove to an early loss of 567 points and then wound up with a gain of 567 points.

-Global markets were a lot calmer Wednesday.
-Germany's DAX was up 1.4 percent while the British FTSE 100 index rose 1.8 percent.
-The CAC 40 in France picked up 1.5 percent.
+Global markets mostly rose and appeared calmer Wednesday.
+Germany's DAX was up 1.6 percent while the British FTSE 100 index rose 1.9 percent.
+The CAC 40 in France picked up 1.8 percent.
 Hong Kong's Hang Seng fell 0.9 percent while Japan's Nikkei 225 stock average closed up 0.2 percent.
 The Kospi in South Korea fell 2.3 percent.

-While markets have calmed somewhat, investors are still far more nervous than they were just a few days ago.
-The VIX index, which is called Wall Street's "fear gauge" because it measures how much volatility investors expect in the future, is currently at 21, about double where it was two weeks ago.
-It spiked above 50 early Tuesday.

 Continue Reading Below